inspec/inspec/docs-chef-io/content/inspec/resources/key_rsa.md

 Use the `key_rsa` Chef InSpec audit resource to test RSA public/private keypairs.

-This resource is mainly useful when used in conjunction with the x509_certificate resource but it can also be used for checking SSH keys.
+This resource is mainly useful when used in conjunction with the x509_certificate resource, but it can also be used for checking RSA-based SSH keys.

 ## Availability